Yontemoon/population-simulator/README.md

 ## Technology Used

+- TypeScript
-- React.js: Frontend framework
+- React.js
-- D3.js: Data-driven document manipulation and visualization
-- TypeScript: Type-safe JavaScript
+- D3.js
-- Tailwind CSS: Utility-first CSS framework for styling
-- ESLint: Linting for consistent and error-free code
-- Vite: Build tool for development
+- Framer Motion

-## Cntributing
+## Contributing

 It goes without say, if you want to contribute, you are welcome to!
 To contribute: